DRP60/SPaRTAN-1/SPaRTAN_python/README.md

 ### installation
-Download the reporsitory: go to [DownGit](https://downgit.github.io/#/home), enter "https://github.com/osmanbeyoglulab/SPaRTAN/tree/main/SPaRTAN_python", then hit "Download" button.
+Download the reporsitory from https://github.com/osmanbeyoglulab/SPaRTAN

 Install python3.7 or later.
 PySpaRTAN used the following dependencies as well: pandas, numpy, scipy, sklearn, matplotlib.